 The Deaf Resource Library

-The Deaf Resource Library was created in 1995 by a professor at Yale University.
-This virtual library provides you with a vast collection of reference materials regarding deaf and hard-of-hearing topics.
+The Deaf Resource Library Created in 1995 by a professor at Yale University, this virtual library provides a vast collection of reference materials regarding deaf and hard-of-hearing culture.

 Interested in a degree instead?